Chart Color Schemes

 Age

 Chidlow's median age stands at 44, surpassing Greater Perth's figure of 37 and significantly exceeding the national norm of 38.
-The age group of 55-64 is strongly represented at 17.9%, compared to Greater Perth, while the 25-34 cohort is less prevalent at 5.8%.
-This concentration of the 55-64 age group is notably higher than the national average of 11.2%.
-Post the 2021 Census, the 35 to 44 age group has increased from 11.7% to 12.8%, while the 25 to 34 cohort has decreased from 10.0% to 5.8% and the 5 to 14 group has dropped from 11.7% to 10.3%.
-Demographic projections indicate Chidlow's age profile will significantly change by 2041.
-Leading this shift, the 65 to 74 group is expected to grow by 70%, reaching 436 from 256.
-The aging population trend is evident, with those aged 65 and above comprising 57% of projected growth.
+The age group of 55-64 is strongly represented at 17.9%, higher than Greater Perth's percentage, while the 25-34 cohort is less prevalent at 5.8%.
+This concentration of the 55-64 age group is notably above the national average of 11.2%.
+According to the 2021 Census, the 35 to 44 age group has increased from 11.7% to 12.8%, while the 25 to 34 cohort has decreased from 10.0% to 5.8%, and the 5 to 14 group has dropped from 11.7% to 10.3%.
+By 2041, demographic modeling projects significant changes in Chidlow's age profile.
+Leading this shift, the 65 to 74 group is expected to grow by 69%, reaching 436 people from 258.
+The population aged 65 and above is projected to comprise 58% of the total growth.
 Meanwhile, the 5 to 14 and 25 to 34 age groups are anticipated to experience population declines.